Spring flowers on a hillside with a beach and sunset in the background, on the Isle of Wight

 The Isle of Wight’s downs and woodland are bursting with bluebells from the end of April to the beginning of May.

 These delicate flowers blanket the forest floors in hues of blue, creating a mesmerising carpet that stretches as far as the eye can see.
-From ancient woodlands to coastal cliffs and meadows, the island’s diverse landscapes provide the perfect backdrop for these stunning blooms.
+From ancient woodlands to coastal cliffs and meadows, the Island’s diverse landscapes provide the perfect backdrop for these stunning blooms.

 Walking among the bluebells is a sensory experience like no other, with their sweet fragrance filling the air and their vibrant colors painting a picture of natural beauty.